ZachBray/simple-binary-encoding-wiki/Java-Users-Guide.md

 **Note**: Groups must be encoded and decoded in total before progressing to the next group or on to variable data.

 ## Variable Length Data

+To store variable length strings or binary data then the var data fields can be used at the end of the message.
+These are variable length byte arrays for which optional character encoding can be provided in the schema.

+Encoding

+    car.putMake(MAKE, srcOffset, MAKE.length);
+    car.putModel(MODEL, srcOffset, MODEL.length);

+Decoding

+    sb.append("\ncar.make=").append(new String(buffer, 0, car.getMake(buffer, 0, buffer.length), car.makeCharacterEncoding()));
+    sb.append("\ncar.model=").append(new String(buffer, 0, car.getModel(buffer, 0, buffer.length), car.modelCharacterEncoding()));

+**Note**: Variable data fields must be encoded and decoded in order as defined in the schema.